Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Method

 \subsection{Multimodal Flow Model for Crystals}

 Our goal is to generate arbitrary subsets of modalities while conditioning on the others.
 Standard diffusion or flow models rely on a single shared time variable, which couples all modalities to the same noise level and restricts conditional generation.
 We address this limitation by decoupling flow time variables to atom types and crystal structures and learning a joint generative process over a two-dimensional time space.
 Intuitively, this decoupling allows the model to hold one modality fixed while sampling the other, providing controllable conditional generation.
-Different crystal generation tasks can be realized through inference-time trajectory selection, as shown in \cref{fig:overview}.
+Different crystal generation tasks then correspond to different inference trajectories in the $(t,s)$ plane (\cref{fig:overview}): CSP fixes $t=1$ and integrates $s$ from $0$ to $1$, atom type generation fixes $s=1$ and integrates $t$, and DNG integrates $(t,s)$ jointly along the diagonal.